aaron123432/ProjectInstruction/README.md

 ## November 16,2020
 ### Android App:

-a.User will be about to see the order history after sign in
+a.User will be able to see the order history after sign in

 b.Delivery person(Employee) will see the their delivery history, coming order or currently delivery order status